Only Theatre of Pain

-Only Theatre of Pain is the first studio album by the American rock band Christian Death, released on March 24, 1982, by the Frontier record label.
+Only Theatre of Pain is the debut studio album by the American rock band Christian Death, released on March 24, 1982, by the Frontier record label.

 It is considered by most critics to be the harbinger of the deathrock style of music, as well as being highly influential on the American gothic music scene.

 Content

 Describing the album's themes, The A.V.
 Club said the record is "relentless in its morbid embrace of Christian eschatology.
 Williams was raised in a Southern Baptist family, which makes his adversarial appropriation of Catholic imagery more nuanced than simple blasphemy; he’s approaching the cross from the perspective of both Protestantism and what one can only assume to be either atheism or Satanism".

 Critical reception

 Only Theatre of Pain was praised by critics on its release.
 Mick Mercer of Melody Maker called it the "gothic album to out-gothic all others".

 Around the time of its release, a presenter on a religious TV program, in a special on "Satanic influences", reportedly broke a copy of the album on air.

 In its retrospective review, Record Collector wrote, "Only Theatre of Pain's influence should not be underestimated."
 The A.V.
 Club wrote that, of the group's musical peers, "none had exemplified the nascent subgenre [gothic rock] with as much sinew, vision, and iconoclasm", calling it "a depraved masterpiece".

 Alex Ogg, writing in The Rough Guide to Rock, was less favourable, calling the album "self-aggrandizing doom rock redeemed only by strong musicianship".